victoria-id/victoria_connect_api_documentation/webhook/webhook_receiver.md

 * Webhook payload (or simply 'payload')

-  A data (package) to be delivered to the webhook receiver.
+  A data package to be delivered to the webhook receiver.

 * Webhook receiver

-  The receiving API server accessible as configured the webhooks URI.
+  A publicly accessible API server (specified by webhooks URI) able to receive webhook payloads.

 * Webhook sender